martinjackson/Training-css-grid/README.md

 ## Anatomy of the Application

 ```
-|-- public                         Where the front end (bundle.js and index.js) is built
+|-- public                         Where the front end files (bundle.js and index.html) are built
-|                                  and all the assets arre served from
+|                                  and where all static assets are served
 |
 |-- server                         Sub project, location of all backend server APIs and library source
 |   |-- api-hello.js